rocstory/GITRG_FloTracks/README.md

 - Arduino Nano

 ### 2.2 Software
--
+- None
 ### 2.3 Casing
-- Cases were designed using FreeCad and OpenScad
+- Cases were designed using FreeCAD and OpenSCAD

 ### 2.4 Miscellaneous
 - RGB LEDs